10.09.19 Panel Forum – Facing the talent and skills crisis in TECH businesses

 Organised and presented by Devonshire House, chaired and led by Talent Retention Solution and supported and hosted by the Royal Aeronautical Society and The Manufacturing Technology Centre.

 Arguably, the future success and prosperity of the UK predominantly lies in TECH – seen globally as STEM – Science, Technology, Engineering and Manufacturing.
-In all of this, success lies with the people.
+In all of this, success lies with the People, Performance and Productivity.
 Finding, educating, deploying, managing, supporting these people is, arguably, today’s biggest challenge.
 Without the right technology-skilled people in the right places at the right time, any achievement will be sub-optimal – maybe non-existent.
 It is a major challenge that straddles all aspects of the UK’s everyday personal and business life and its future.

 About this Urgent Issues Panel Forum